appbaseio/reactivesearch/content/docs/reactivesearch/vue/overview/QuickStart.md

 	componentId="SearchBox"
 	placeholder="Search for books or authors"
 	:dataField="[
+		{
-		'authors',
+			'field': 'authors',
+			'weight': 3
+		},
+		{
-		'authors.autosuggest',
+			'field': 'authors.autosuggest',
+			'weight': 1
+		},
+		{
-		'original_title',
+			'field': 'original_title',
+			'weight': 5
+		},
+		{
-		'original_title.autosuggest',
+			'field': 'original_title.autosuggest',
+			'weight': 1
+		}
 	]"
-	:fieldWeights="[3, 1, 5, 1]"
 />
 ```
-The [data-search](/docs/reactivesearch/vue/search/DataSearch/) component creates a searchbox UI component that queries on the specified fields with weights as specified by `fieldWeights` prop.
+The [data-search](/docs/reactivesearch/vue/search/DataSearch/) component creates a searchbox UI component that queries on the specified fields with weights as specified by `dataField` prop.
 That's all it takes to create a functional search component.

 At this point, you should see the following: